Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Appendix

 Since the difficulty of a task can be assessed through its corresponding dual variable, in this problem we minimize the sum of task sample complexities, weighting each one by its corresponding dual variable and restricting the total number of samples to the memory budget.
-Removing the multiplicative constants that do not change the optimal buffer partition, the objective can be written as: The aspect of the non-convex summands in the objective is shown in Figure \ref{fig:logn}.

-As can be seen by analyzing the curvature of $\zeta$ (illustrated in Figure \ref{fig:logn}), if $n_{\text{min}} = 0$ problem BP has a trivial, undesirable solution.
+As seen in the curvature of $\zeta$ (illustrated in Figure \ref{fig:logn}), if $n_{\text{min}} = 0$ problem BP has a trivial, undesirable solution.
 This solution is allocating all samples to the task with highest dual variable and setting all other $n_k$ to 0.
 This is easily fixable, by imposing that buffer partitions should be greater than $n_\text{min}$, which corresponds to number of samples $n_k$ where $\sqrt{\frac{\log \left(n_k\right)}{n_k}}$ starts decreasing.
 Since $\zeta$ describes a limiting behaviour, setting a lower bound on its input is reasonable.
-In this problem, the objective is sensical and adequately weights each sample complexity $\zeta(n_k)$ by the relative difficulty $\lambda^*_k$ of task $k$.
+Removing multiplicative constants that do not change the optimal argument, the buffer partition problem can be equivalently written as:

-To solve this problem we use Sequential Quadratic Programming (SQP) \cite{boggs1995sequential}, as implemented in \cite{implementslsqp}.
-SQP is a well known method nonlinear minimization problems with constraints.
+In this problem, the objective adaptively weights each sample complexity $\zeta(n_k)$ by the relative difficulty $\lambda^*_k$ of task $k$.
+To solve this version of (BP), we can use Sequential Quadratic Programming (SQP) \cite{boggs1995sequential}, as implemented in \cite{implementslsqp}.
 The main idea in SQP is to approximate the original problem by a Quadratic Programming Subproblem at each iteration, in a similar vein to quasi-Newton methods.
 An extensive description of this algorithm can be found in \citep{gill2011sequential}